samialam8/C-Programming/README.md

  4. Perform read operation on the pointer variable to fetch 1 byte of data from the pointer
  5. Perform write operation on the pointer to store value 65
  6. Print the value of the variable defined in step 1

+ ## B. Pointer Arithmatic

+ The variable pointer can be incremented or decremented, pAddress = pAddress +1.